-Kokanee Glacier Provincial Park, Selkirk Ranges close to Nelson, BC, Canada
+Kokanee Glacier Provincial Park, Selkirk Range, near Nelson, BC, Canada

 - Spacious, comfortable hut